ekr/base-drafts/draft-ietf-quic-recovery.md

 three different optimizations in increasing complexity that minimize handshake latency.

-### Empty ACK frames
+### EMPTY_ACK frames

-The EMPTY_ACK frame enables faster recovery of lost Initial and Handshake packets when the only other outstanding packets are undecryptable.
+The EMPTY_ACK frame indicates a packet for the connection was received, but it could not be processed, because the decryption keys are not yet available.
+EMPTY_ACK enables faster recovery of lost Initial and Handshake packets when the only other outstanding packets are undecryptable.
-In that case, the peer can’t decrypt the packet or packet number, but they do know a packet for a QUIC connection of a supported version was received.

 The receiver SHOULD send an EMPTY_ACK frame soon (e.g., 1ms) after undecryptable packets are received, even if those received packets are